Sterile Processing Technician: A Rewarding Career in Healthcare

 3. Packaging and sterilizing instruments using various methods, such as steam autoclaving, chemical sterilization, or gas sterilization.

-4. Performing quality control procedures to ensure that sterilization equipment is functioning properly.
+4. Performing quality control procedures to ensure that sterilization equipment is functioning correctly.

-5. Maintaining sterilization records and documentation to ensure that all instruments are properly sterilized and ready for use.
+5. Preserving sterilization documentation and records to guarantee that all instruments are thoroughly sanitized and prepared for usage.

 6. Assisting in the preparation and distribution of surgical instruments and supplies.